 However I picked a time and a place that is convenient for me, and this turned out to be it.
 I’ve wanted to come to Argentina for as long as I can remember and have been boring people with tales about it for more years then I care to admit, and so I was determined to do it this time.
 This course has given me the perfect ‘excuse’ to stay.

 The language as spoken here can be a bit complicated if you have previously learned in other countries.
-The ll sound, which is normally pronounced y, for example, in Argentina is pronounced as a sh sound, or sometimes more of a j sound.
+For example, the ll sound, which is normally pronounced y, in Argentina is pronounced as a sh sound, or sometimes more of a j sound.
 Then they have a whole different vocabulary going on, particularly for clothes and vegetables.

 It all adds to my problems.
 I see the irritation in people’s faces sometimes, when I don’t understand some simple instructions, or when I can’t follow what I’m supposed to be doing in my yoga class.
 When I’m having a bad day, this irritation can be quite isolating.